strapi-community/jekyll-strapi/README.md

 ## Install

-Add the "jekyll-strapi" gem to your Gemfile:
+Add the "jekyll-strapi-4" gem to your Gemfile:

 ```
-gem "jekyll-strapi"
+gem "jekyll-strapi-4"
 ```

-Then add "jekyll-strapi" to your plugins in `_config.yml`:
+Then add "jekyll-strapi-4" to your plugins in `_config.yml`:

 ```
 plugins:
-    - jekyll-strapi
+    - jekyll-strapi-4
 ```

 ## Configuration